Smart bullet: Changing trajectory

 One kind of smart bullet is a projectile that is capable of changing its course during flight.
 One use of this would be to enable soldiers to stay behind protective cover and shoot around corners.
 One implementation uses a spoiler and micro gyro to control the bullet.

 Navigating

 Honeywell Aerospace has produced inertial measurement units based on MEMS and microelectronics technologies that it claims can survive the shock of being fired out of a gun.

 Transmitting data

-It has a low range coverage.
-Another smart bullet is one that can transmit data about the location into which it has been fired.
+Another type of smart bullet is one that can transmit data about the location that has been hit.
 A prototype has been created by researchers at the University of Florida in Gainesville, Florida, USA with funding from Lockheed Martin.
-The bullet (projectile) has a sensor inside of it that can send wireless data up to 70 meters.
+The bullet (projectile) has the capability to send data up to a distance of 70 meters.